swcarpentry/good-enough-practices-in-scientific-computing/index.md

     be run to ensure that software has been installed correctly, and guidelines or checklists that your project adheres to.

-2.  *Create a shared public "to-do" list (3b)*.
+2.  ***Create a shared public "to-do" list (3b)***.
 This can be a plain text file called something like `notes.txt` or `todo.txt`, or you can use sites such as GitHub or Bitbucket to create a new *issue* for each to-do item.
 (You can even add labels such as "low hanging fruit" to point newcomers at issues that are good starting points.)
 Whatever you choose, describe the items clearly so that they make sense to newcomers.

-3.  *Make the license explicit (3c).* Have a `LICENSE` file in the project's home directory that clearly states what license(s) apply to the project's software, data, and manuscripts.
+3.  ***Make the license
+    explicit.
+(3c)*** Have a `LICENSE` file
+    in the project's home directory that clearly states what license(s) apply to the project's software, data, and manuscripts.
 Lack of an explicit license does not mean there isn't one; rather, it implies the author is keeping all rights and others are not allowed to